Prithviraj-Indrajith's Tiyaan: Ananya's Character Poster Is Out!

-appears as one of the two female leads in Tiyaan.
+Tiyaan, the upcoming Prithviraj-Indrajith starrer is one of the most anticipated upcoming projects of Malayalam cinema.
+The team recently revealed the character poster of Ananya, who appears as one of the two female leads in Tiyaan.

-Ananya is playing the role of Amba in the movie, which is
+Ananya is appearing in the role of Amba in the movie, which is

 directed by Jiyen Krishnakumar.
 Amba is the wife of

-Pattabhiramanan, the character played by Indrajith in the
+Pattabhiramanan, the character played by Indrajith in

 Scenarist Murali Gopy, who revealed the character poster of